• Skip to main content

 19 Embrace by George Williamson with Brandon Lawrence © Dasa Wharton, Birmingham Royal Ballet 2018 02

 Brandon Lawrence has been promoted from First Soloist to Principal at Birmingham Royal Ballet, David Bintley has announced.
-The past weekend has seen enthusiastic applause for performances of one … [Read more...] about David Bintley announces promotions at Birmingham Royal Ballet for the last time
+The past weekend has seen enthusiastic applause for performances of one of … [Read more...] about David Bintley announces promotions at Birmingham Royal Ballet for the last time

 Tributes to choreographer Dame Gillian Lynne flood in from the worlds of musicals and ballet